HacAtac/awesomeorganics/README.md

 ## Current Work

 I'm doing heavy UI updates on the the whole application.
 Once I finish those, I will be adding a shopping cart, and order page unique to a User.
-I haven't decided if I'm going to stick with sessions or just use JWT for Auth
+I haven't decided if I'm going to stick with sessions or just use JWT for Auth but will handle things like Authentication for users, protected routes based on roles etc..

 ## Technologies